 Sure, you may not like how the election turned out, but resisting it will only give whatever you don’t like about the election results more strength and power.
 So, instead, put your attention (and energy) toward what you want instead!
 What really is at the core of your judgment?
 What is it you are fearing the loss of?
 Find that.
 If it is security, how can you make your world more secure and collaborate with others to make that happen?
 Is it feeling respected, valued, and seen?
 Then what value can you contribute to others that will make them feel valued and seen?
 How can you be seen in a way that represents those values you are wishing to feel?

 Remember the second principle — Energy flows where attention goes.
 If you put your attention on contributing and focusing on what you want, the energy of what you want will also flow back to you and you will experience the same thing that you are putting out.
 It’s just how the principle works.

 What are your values?
 What values would you like to see in our leadership?
 If you value respect and inclusion then what is the most respectful and inclusive thing you can do right now in this situation?
-It may be that you can not muster up any way to express those values toward the President-elect.
+Maybe you can not muster up a way to express those values toward the President-elect.
 You are not alone.
-But you do have a choice.
+But you have a choice.
 So, instead of resisting and fighting, try focusing your energy on showing respect and inclusion in your life throughout, which may even mean adapting grandma’s mantra when it comes to the election results… if you can’t say anything nice, don’t say anything at all… and instead, refocus that energy into promoting and supporting what you wish to see in the world instead!

 Remember, it’s not personal, it’s principle!
 I’m not suggesting you ignore or try to pretend that the election isn’t extremely important or has little impact.
 But what I am suggesting is you do have a choice on how to respond.